Old Marston Groups and Organisations

 A local registered charity which is managed by Parish Council and local trustees which provides small grants to local individuals and families in the parish who are facing financial hardship.
 The money is derived from rent on land in the parish and distributed by the trustees.
 The charity originates from the early 1600s.
 For more information on the history of the charity click here.
 To find out more about the charity please contact the parish clerk.

 The allotments in Mill Lane are owned by the parish council and are run by an independent management committee.
 Contact the Parish Clerk for further information or Masha Unkovskaya on 07771702548 or 01865792951.
 New members pay £21.00 subscription - in return the ground is prepared prior to use.
 Annual subscription is £21.00 per year, payable in October.
 Plot holders pay £1.75 per year for insurance.
+Minutes of 2016 AGM.
 Minutes of 2015 AGM.
 Minutes of 2014 AGM.
 The allotments as mentioned in minutes.
 Allotment Regulations 1900.
 Risk Assessment 2012.
 Agreement with council 2002.

 Another local football club is the Oxford City Football Club by Oxsrad in Marsh Lane, Marston, OX3 0NQ - Website http://www.pitchero.com/clubs/oxfordcityfc/